 - confessions metrics

-The comments section.
 We removed comments completely.
 After looking at months worth of comments, we discovered that while there were dozens to hundreds of legit comments, there were far more that were spammy.
 Comments attract spammers and unnecessary traffic to the site, so all comments were completely eliminated to avoid a cluttered database and spam.
 We have added this back as of January 18, 2018.

 The “full” menu.
 Our menu bar was very cluttered and contained too much information that we’re sure, not a ton of people were using.
 We will be restoring it to other obvious parts of the website, but we felt that we no longer needed so much data on the menu.